Efficient kernel-based variable selection with sparsistency: Numerical experiments

 \subsection{Supermarket dataset}

-We now apply the proposed algorithm to a supermarket dataset in Wang (2009, \cite{Wang2009}).
+We now apply the proposed method to a supermarket dataset in Wang \cite{Wang2009}.
 The dataset is collected from a major supermarket located in northern China, consisting of daily sale records of $p=6398$ products on $n=464$ days.
 In this dataset, the response is the number of customers on each day, and the variables are the daily sale volumes of each product.
 The primary interest is to identify the products whose sale volumes are related with the number of customers, and then to design sale strategies based on those products.
 The dataset is pre-processed so that both the response and predictors have zero mean and unit variance.

-In addition to GM, DC-t and QaSIS-t, we also include the original DC and QaSIS without thresholding, which keep the first $[n/\log n]$ variables to assure the sure screening property.
+In addition to GM, DC-t and QaSIS-t, we also include the comparisons with SCAD \cite{Fan2001} and MCP \cite{ZhangC2010}.
 As the truly informative variables are unknown for the supermarket dataset, we report the prediction performance of each method.
 Specifically, the supermarket dataset is randomly split into two parts, with 164 observations for testing and the remaining for training.
-We first apply each method to the full dataset to select the informative variables, and then refit a kernel ridge regression model with the selected variables for each method on the training set.
+We first apply each method to the full dataset to select the informative variables, and then refit a kernel ridge regression model for the nonparametric methods and a linear ridge regression for the parametric methods with the selected variables on the training set.
 The prediction performance of each ridge regression model is measured on the testing set.
-The procedure is replicated 1000 times, and the number of selected variables and the averaged prediction errors are summarized in Table \ref{tab:sim3}.
+The procedure is replicated 1000 times, and the number of selected variables, the averaged prediction errors and the out of sample $R^2$ the are summarized in Table \ref{tab:sim3}.

-As Table \ref{tab:sim3} shows, GM selects 10 variables, whereas DC-t and QaSIS-t select 7 variables and DC and QaSIS select 75 variables.
-The average prediction error of GM is smaller than that of the other four methods, implying that DC-t and QaSIS-t may miss some truly informative variables that deteriorate their prediction accuracy, and DC and QaSIS may include too many noise variables.
+As Table \ref{tab:sim3} shows, GM selects 10 variables, whereas DC-t and QaSIS-t select 7 variables and SCAD and MCP select 59 and 28 variables, respectively.
+The average prediction error of GM is smaller than that of the other four methods, implying that DC-t and QaSIS-t may miss some truly informative variables that deteriorate their prediction accuracy, and SCAD and MCP may include too many noise variables.
 Precisely, among the 10 selected variables by GM, $X^{14}, X^{18}, X^{42}, X^{56}$ and $X^{75}$ are missed by both DC-t and QaSIS-t.
 The scatter plots of the response against these five variables are presented in Figure \ref{fig:20}.